 - It is very compact and lightweight compared to other models available in the market.

 - It has a high-performance ratio compared to its dimensions and weight.

 - It requires very low maintenance, such as periodic cleaning of the filter.

 - The model can be stacked one over the other to save space.

 - Dehumidification at 20°C & 60% RH is 28.8 litre per day.

-- Minimum air volume is 130 cubic meter per hour.
+- The minimum air volume is 130 cubic meters per hour.

-- Maximum air volume is 450 cubic meter per hour.
+- The maximum air volume is 450 cubic meters per hour.

 - External compression is 150 Pa.

-- The diameter of inlet Connection pipe is 125 mm.
+- The diameter of the inlet Connection pipe is 125 mm.

-- The nominal air volume of Regeneration air is 50 cubic meter per hour.
+- The nominal air volume of Regeneration air is 50 cubic meters per hour.

 - It operates at 230Volt, 50 or 60 Hz and power consumption is 1.35 kW.

-- Nominal current consumption is 6.0 A with a recommended fuse rating of 16 Ampere.
+- The nominal current consumption is 6.0 A with a recommended fuse rating of 16 Ampere.

 - It has a sound level of 63 decibels at a 1-meter distance from the desiccant dehumidifier.